UNM-CARC/QuickBytes/alphafold.md

      --model_names='model_1' \
      --preset=casp14

-At Choose one of the scripts above, in this case we will be using Hopper.
-Make a new file by typing

-    vim alphafold.sh

-then hit `i` to go into insert mode, and past the contents from the above script into this file.
-You can then add your email to get alerts about the run.
-When you are finished editing this file, type `ESC` to exit insert mode, followed by `:wq` to write & quite the file, this will save your changes.

 #### Input File ####
 These scripts expect you to have a file named `input_test.fasta` where you will give your input sequence.
 This should be in the format: